 “An ECG gives two major kinds of information.
 First, by measuring time intervals on the ECG, a doctor can determine how long the electrical wave takes to pass through the heart.
 Finding out how long a wave takes to travel from one part of the heart to the next shows if the electrical activity is normal or slow, fast or irregular.
 Second, by measuring the amount of electrical activity passing through the heart muscle, a cardiologist may be able to find out if parts of the heart are too large or are overworked.”3

-This test is very safe and effective, and does not send electricity into the body, as the name might imply.
+This test is very safe and effective and does not send electricity into the body, as the name might imply.

-Chest X-Ray are used to assess changes in the normal structure of the heart, lungs and adjacent bony structures.
+Chest X-Ray is used to assess changes in the normal structure of the heart, lungs and adjacent bony structures.
 Heart enlargement, which can be congenital and acquired, can be evaluated with a chest x-ray.
 Pericardial effusion, which is a buildup of excess fluid between the heart and the membrane that surrounds it.
 Pericardial effusion can be seen with a chest x-ray and echocardiogram.
 Exposure to radiation is not without risks, but unless you are having x-rays regularly (multiple times per year) it is considered safe.

 Pulse Oximetry is a test used to measure the oxygen saturation of your blood.
 It’s that little plastic device your doctor’s nurse sticks on the end of your finger when you have a physical.
 It’s an easy, inexpensive, non-invasive way to discover whether or not the heart is functioning normally.
 The test is administered to newborns in the UK to detect CHD and improve health outcomes for children with congenital heart disease.

 Cardiac Catheterization is used to perform diagnostic tests on the heart and blood vessels, and even to treat some congenital heart conditions.
-It’s quite invasive, but has low risk for complications, and can be very useful.
+It’s quite invasive, but has a low risk for complications, and can be very useful.
 Read ‘Cardiac Catheterization Procedures’ to learn more.